 The Chobe National Park is probably one of the best reserves in Africa for wildlife photography.
 Not only can we enjoy our photography from land and water, but the animals tend to be far more relaxed in the Chobe and many other places.

-The Pangolin Chobe Lodge will of course offer our signature activities on the photo boat, and our selection of custom-built vehicles including the mighty Unimog.
-Along with photographic activities, we also have several other boats and vehicles which can be used by clients not wishing to do photography specifically, but rather general game viewing.
+The Pangolin Chobe Lodge will, of course, offer our signature activities on the photo boat, and our selection of custom-built vehicles including the mighty Unimog.
+Along with photographic activities, we also have several other boats and vehicles which can be used by clients not wishing to do photography specifically, but rather general game viewing instead.
 The choice is yours as to whether you would like to join the photo safari or standard game activity.
 The Pangolin Chobe Lodge is designed to be enjoyed by photographers and non-photographers alike.